 Monitoring the reviews you receive will give you a general idea of the level of satisfaction your patients experience.
 If you continually receive excellent, 5-star reviews, that’s good to know, and congratulations!
-If you don’t, you can use the reviews to find trends that will lead to improved patient experience.
+If you don’t, you can use the reviews to find trends that will help you improve patient satisfaction.

 Patient satisfaction surveys should also be part of your plan to understand the patient experience.
 Patients need a secure, nonpublic way to leave feedback, especially when they have something hard to say.
-Give your patients the opportunity to provide feedback, and they’ll know you care about meeting their needs in the best way you can.
+Give your patients the opportunity to provide feedback through a patient survey system, and they’ll know you care about meeting their needs in the best way you can.